thevillagehacker/thevillagehacker.github.io/_posts/2023-10-02-Proving_grounds_Play-BTRSys2.1.md

 root: a318e4507e5a74604aafb45e4741edd3
 ```

-Crack the hash for the above, and use switch user to root.
+Crack the hash for the above, and use switch user command to login to root user.
 Cracked password for root `roottoor`.

 ```sh
 www-data@ubuntu:/$ su root